Sabbasnia/lab10/README.md

-Instead of directly creating an EC2 instance, I use the above files in the module.
+Instead of directly creating an EC2 instance, I use the three files in the modules directory variables.tf outputs.tf main.tf.

 #### **Key Changes:**
 - **Removed** `aws_instance "web"` from `main.tf`